ddomingorh/practice-react-seq/README.md

 This app provides interfaces that let Confluence users:

-1. Input a teammate's nickname and a corresponding full name.
+1. Input a guest's email and a corresponding full name.
-2. Query a nickname by a matching full name.
+2. Query an email by a partial matches.

 Both interfaces are presented in separate tabs.